binerogroup/documentation/_sources/backup/manual-backup.rst.txt

   - Press the **Volumes** tab.

-  - Note the name of the attached volumes (there may be several).
+  - Note the name of the attached volumes (there might be many).

 - Give your backup a name.

-- Press **Force** if the volume is attached to an instance or else the backup will not be allowed and will error.
+- Press **Force** if the volume is currently attached to an instance or else the backup will give an error.

 - Optionally, give your backup a description.